Community Resources for COVID-19

 If you are a student living off-campus and decide to leave San Marcos, it is strongly recommended you begin communications with your landlord/management company.
 If you leave your rental for the rest of the semester, you are making a personal and voluntary decision to do so and the lease terms remain in effect.

-An immediate source of relief for Hays County tenants is Justice of the Peace Courts placing all evictions on hold until after May 8th.
+An immediate source of relief for Hays County tenants is the Justice of the Peace Courts placing all evictions on hold until after May 8th.
 This delay gives additional time to work with a landlord/management company on possible options.
 Send your landlord/management company a certified letter (not email) and state if you have lost your job or your wages reduced, the efforts taken to contact potential resources to help pay the rent, and suggestions for an alternative payment plan due to the COVID-19 financial distress.
 The letter is not a guarantee of any adjustment to the lease agreement.
 It is a starting place for negotiations.

 If you have a specific question about a lease or the eviction process, contact the Austin Tenants’ Council at (512) 474-1961.